Tiger Balm Tales Vol 16

 Whoever said carbs aren’t good for you never hiked in Nepal.
 When hiking for 2 weeks, carbs become your ally.
 This is probably the one time when you can get away with eating carbs at every meal, so my best advice is – enjoy the hell out of it.

-I can’t say the food was spectacular on the Annapurna Circuit, in fact I actually lost weight on the 21 day hike!
+I can’t say the food was spectacular on the Annapurna Circuit, in fact, I actually lost weight on the 21-day hike!
 However, the variety of food produced out of a kitchen with a log flame for a stove was amazing.
-Given the inherent challenges with getting food supplies to high altitude villages via donkey, the guesthouses did a good job of putting together a western friendly menu.
-I recently heard from a reader, Jay, about his experiences on the Annapurna Circuit in 1983 – when western type menus didn’t exist on the circuit!
+Given the inherent challenges of getting food supplies to high-altitude villages via donkey, the guesthouses did a good job of putting together a Western-friendly menu.
+I recently heard from a reader, Jay, about his experiences on the Annapurna Circuit in 1983 – when Western-type menus didn’t exist on the circuit!
 It was dhal bhat every day for Jay!

-The western food choices were everywhere; Yak steak in Manang, apple pie in Marpha, pizza in Dharapani, and pancakes in Pisang.
-However these familiar names didn’t always have a familiar look.
+The Western food choices were everywhere; Yak steak in Manang, apple pie in Marpha, pizza in Dharapani, and pancakes in Pisang.
+However, these familiar names didn’t always have a familiar look.
 It was the Nepalese take on these western staples.
-They did they best they could given the ingredients they had to work with.
-I quickly learned to not set my expectations very high and accept anything that was put in front of me!
-I was thankful I had some western options.
+They did the best they could given the ingredients they had to work with.
+I quickly learned to not set my expectations very high and to accept anything that was put in front of me!
+I was thankful I had some Western options.
 Granted, those options were the exact same everywhere with subtle differences.
-At any guesthouse you could expect the choices to fall into one of these menu categories:
+At any guesthouse, you could expect the choices to fall into one of these menu categories: